-Note that the policy to stabilize retaining walls/reinforced slopes and noise walls for overall stability due to design seismic events may not be practical for walls/reinforced slopes or noise walls placed on marginally stable landslide areas or otherwise marginally stable slopes.
-In general, if the placement of a wall/reinforced slope within a marginally stable slope (i.e., marginally stable for static conditions) has only a minor effect on the seismic stability of the landslide or slope, or if the wall/reinforced slope has a relatively low risk of causing loss of life or severe injury to the traveling public if collapse occurs, the requirement of the wall/reinforced slope and slope above and/or below the structure to meet minimum seismic overall stability requirements may be waived, subject to the approval of the State Geotechnical Engineer.
-The State Geotechnical Engineer will assess the impact and potential risks caused by wall and slope seismic instability or poor performance, and the magnitude of the effect the presence of the wall/reinforced slope could have on the stability of the overall slope during the design seismic event.
-The effect on the corridor in addition to the portion of the corridor being addressed by the project will be considered.
-In general, if the presence of the wall/reinforced slope could decrease the overall slope stability factor of safety by more than 0.05, the requirement to meet minimum seismic overall slope stability requirements will not be waived.
-However, this requirement may be waived by the State Geotechnical Engineer if the seismic slope stability safety factor for the existing slope (for the design earthquake ground motion) is significantly less than 0.9, subject to the evaluation of the impacts described above.
+Note that the policy to stabilize retaining walls for overall stability due to design seismic events may not be practical for walls placed on or near large marginally stable landslide areas or otherwise marginally stable slopes.
+In general, if the placement of a wall within a marginally stable slope (i.e., marginally stable for static conditions) has only a minor effect on the seismic stability of the landslide or slope, or if the wall has a relatively low risk of causing loss of life or severe injury to the traveling public if wall collapse occurs, the requirement of the wall and slope to meet minimum seismic overall stability requirements may be waived, subject to the approval of the State Geotechnical Engineer.

 Cut slopes in soil and rock, fill slopes, and embankments should be evaluated for instability due to design seismic events and associated geologic hazards.
 Instability associated with cuts and fills is usually not mitigated due to the high cost of applying such a design policy uniformly to all slopes statewide.
-However, slopes that could cause collapse of an adjacent structure (e.g., a bridge, building, or pipeline) if failure due to seismic loading occurs, shall be stabilized.
+However, slopes that could cause collapse of an adjacent structure if failure due to seismic loading occurs should be stabilized.

-6-1.2.2 Liquefaction Mitigation for Bridge Widenings
+6.1.2.2 Liquefaction Mitigation for Bridge Widenings